The Day Brian Jones Was Laid to Rest

 Many wondered aloud if foul play may have been responsible, and much speculation descended upon a handy man hired by Jones named Frank Thorogood as the man responsible, but after a thorough investigation, the police declared the musician’s demise as a “death by misadventure.”

-Two days after his passing, his former band the Rolling Stones played a massive free concert in London’s Hyde Park that was reformatted as a tribute show to their fallen comrade.
-Just before the band hit the stage, lead singer Mick Jagger came out and read from the Percy Shelley poem ‘Adonais,’ in tribute to Jones after which hundreds of white butterflies were released into the summer air.
-“We wanted to see him off in grand style,” Keith Richards wrote in his autobiography ‘Life.’
+Two days after his death, his former band the Rolling Stones played a massive free concert in London’s Hyde Park that was reformatted as a tribute show to their fallen comrade.
+Just before the band hit the stage, lead singer Mick Jagger came out and read from the Percy Shelley poem Adonais, in tribute to Jones after which hundreds of white butterflies were released into the summer air.
+“We wanted to see him off in grand style,” Keith Richards wrote in his autobiography, Life.
 “The ups and downs with the guy are one thing, but when his time’s over, release the doves, or in this case the sackfuls of white butterflys.”

-July 10, 1969 was a hot and sunny day in Jones’ hometown of Cheltenham.
-Thousands had descended upon the small town to bid farewell to the guitar player and lined the streets to watch as the 14-car funeral procession made its way to his final resting place.
-Former band mates Charlie Watts and Bill Wyman were there, but Mick and Keith were unable to make it.
+It was a hot and sunny day in Jones’ hometown of Cheltenham.
+Thousands had descended upon the small town to bid farewell and lined the streets to watch as the 14-car funeral procession made its way to the burial site.
+Former bandmates Charlie Watts and Bill Wyman were there, but Mick and Keith were unable to make it.
 The whole band chipped in for an enormous eight-foot flower arrangement of yellow and red roses with the phrase “Gates of Heaven” written in flowers.